Architectural Drawing

 Profile

-Working at the intersection of politics, identity, and the built environment, his practice engages writing, speculative proposals, and architecture research in addition to commissioned projects.
-His research on the 19th-century constitution of the US-Mexico border and its material history has recently been presented through the exhibition Attending Limits at the WUHO Gallery, Los Angeles, and the Bibliowicz Family Gallery, Cornell University, with support from the Graham Foundation.
+Friedman’s research focuses on the intersection of politics, identity, and the built environment.
+His work on the nineteenth-century constitution of the US-Mexico border and its material history was presented through the exhibition Attending Limits at the WUHO Gallery, Los Angeles, and the Bibliowicz Family Gallery, Cornell University, with support from the Graham Foundation.
+Friedman is a former editor of Massachusetts Institute of Technology’s Thresholds, and his writing has been published in Art Journal, Log, MAS Context, Scapegoat, and Manifest

 Education